dashabalashova/StringZilla-Nebius/StringZilla_v4.md

 ### Edit Distance

 Edit distance computation is widely used in search engines, data cleaning, natural language processing, and bioinformatics.
-It’s computationally intensive—typically implemented with dynamic programming and a worst-case quadratic time complexity.
+It’s computationally intensive – typically implemented with dynamic programming and a worst-case quadratic time complexity.
 For \~1,000-byte lines in Rust, StringZilla’s implementation outperforms `rapidfuzz::levenshtein<Bytes>` by roughly 63x on an RTX6000 and 65x on an H100.

 NLTK – despite >1B downloads – only manages \~2 MCUPS.
 RapidFuzz (Python) is faster; StringZilla’s very thin C->Python bindings keep overhead minimal and push performance close to native.
 With prebuilt cudf.Series, cudf.edit_distance scores 24,754 / 6,976 / 1,447 MCUPS for \~100 / 1,000 / 10,000-byte strings, while StringZilla Python scores 18,081 / 320,109 / 157,968 MCUPS – roughly 46x faster at \~1,000 bytes and 109x faster at \~10,000 bytes versus cudf.